RedMomo/phase-1-project/README.md

 The application will utilize three unique event-listeners:

 #### Mouse Events:
-The user will be able to interact with the application by mouse-clicking buttons and hovering over recommendations with their mouse.
-They will click on buttons that generate beer recommendations.
-When they hover their mouse over the recommendations, the recommendations will transition from greyed out to clear.
+The user will be able to interact with the application with "click" and "hover" events.
+Buttons generate beer cards, which are cards displaying information about the beer.
+When clicked, they flip over and reveal more information about the beer.
+When they hover their mouse over the cards, the recommendations will transition from greyed out to color.

 #### CSS Transition:
 Recommendations will appear as faded cards until the mouse pointer hovers over the card.
 Then, the card will fade into view.